Undercover Brother 2: Reception

-The film received generally negative reviews, with many critics noting the minimal amount of time Michael Jai White spends on screen in the actual film.
+The film received generally negative reviews, with many critics noting the lack of any cast members from the original film returning to reprise their roles and the minimal amount of time Michael Jai White spends on screen in the actual film.

 Reviewer Rob Hunter of /Film called the drop in quality "severe" in comparison to the 2002 film and criticized the film's "lack of concern for quality", ultimately calling the film "a dud".
 He concluded: "It’s not the least bit funny, and its desperation makes it even less so.
 Undercover Brother 2 doesn’t deserve to see the light of day."

 Reviewer Jordi of The Serious Tip wrote: "Overall, Undercover Brother 2 was very underwhelming.
 It was the result of many bad decisions.
 And I made a bad decision in buying it."

 World Film Geek called the film "not so solid" and gave it a rating of C−, writing: "Undercover Brother 2 is a very unnecessary sequel that attempts to launch a new star".